 The Diamond Multimedia WPCTVPRO is a proprietary device that will transmit HD video wirelessly.
 It is set up with a USB 3.0 adapter for the computer and an HDMI adapter for a TV/monitor.

 After the adapter is plugged in and the drivers are loaded, it will transmit video over the air.

 Diamond Multimedia uses proprietary technology so it does not work with Miracast or Airplay.

-Miracast was first introduced in 2012 and has slowly become the go to wireless protocol for wireless transmission of video at home.
+Miracast was first introduced in 2012 and has slowly become the go to wireless protocol for wireless transmission of monitor screen.

 It can transmit up-to 1080p video resolution without wires.

-Some devices now come with it built in such as Android phones version 4.2 or higher.
+Many devices now come with Miracast built in such as Android phones version 4.2 or higher.